Shredding Personal Documents and When to Dispose of Them

 Electronic data files with personal information

 Floppy diskettes and CDs should be shredded, destroyed or made unusable in some manner.
 Computer hard drives deserve special attention.
 Hard drives may have information on finances, taxes, user names, passwords and other information that should not fall into the hands of fraudsters.
 Deleting files and formatting a hard drive does not permanently remove the files from the system.
-Before disposing, recycling or donating a PC, the hard drive should be removed and physically destroyed.
+Before disposing of, recycling or donating a PC, the hard drive should be removed and physically destroyed.